 Staff Recruitment Specialist

 Recruiting our most crucial employees, our Direct Support Professionals, the caregivers who support those individuals we serve, is the core of this dynamic role.
 The Staff Recruitment Specialist is responsible for actively driving the recruitment and hiring of new employees to fill vacancies for programs within their respective region.
-This is a great opportunity to learn and hone your recruitment skills within a high-impact environment.
-Come join our amazing team of Recruiters in this rewarding and challenging position and be a key part of our mission!

 Participate in all aspects of the hiring process including attracting and screening potential employees, hiring and orienting new employees, and working with hiring managers to fill vacancies.
 Ensure pre-employment verifications are complete and new employee paperwork is filed.